NVIDIA/nvmath-python/docs/sphinx/overview.rst

 Call Blocking Behavior
 ----------------------

-By default, calls to all pythonic host APIs that require GPU execution are *not* blocking if the input operands reside on the device.
+By default, calls to all Pythonic host APIs that require GPU execution are *not* blocking if the input operands reside on the device.
 This means that functions like :func:`nvmath.linalg.advanced.matmul`, :meth:`nvmath.fft.FFT.execute`, and :meth:`nvmath.linalg.advanced.Matmul.execute` will return immediately after the operation is